 }

 The included Win32 harness provides visual comparison.
-Hit Space for a SigmaDrift trajectory, W for WindMouse, R to record your own mouse movement.
-The bottom panel overlays velocity profiles for all three.
-Generate one of each and compare the speed graphs.
+Press Space for a SigmaDrift trajectory, W for WindMouse, R to record real mouse input.
+The bottom panel overlays velocity profiles for all three sources.

 Known limitations

 SigmaDrift is a parametric model, not a learned one.
-It does not adapt to a specific user’s movement style without manual parameter tuning.
-A Generative Adversarial Network (GAN) or diffusion model fitted to recorded data would be more personalized, but requires training data and inference infrastructure.
-SigmaDrift trades personalization for simplicity: a single header file with no dependencies.
+It does not adapt to any individual user’s movement style without manual parameter adjustment.
+A Generative Adversarial Network (GAN) or diffusion model trained on recorded data would offer stronger personalization, but that requires training infrastructure and inference overhead.
+SigmaDrift trades personalization for simplicity: one header file, no dependencies.

 The algorithm generates single-segment point-to-point movements.
-Chaining multiple segments for something like menu navigation requires calling generate() multiple times with appropriate pauses between calls.
+Chaining segments for tasks like menu navigation requires calling generate() multiple times with appropriate pauses between calls.
 There is no built-in model for sequential movement planning.

-Movement characteristics change over long sessions.
-Humans get fatigued, less precise, slower to react.
+Human movement characteristics shift over long sessions.
+Fatigue reduces precision, slows reaction time, and alters movement profiles.
 SigmaDrift does not model fatigue.
-Every call to generate() produces movement with the same baseline characteristics regardless of how many movements came before it.
+Every invocation of generate() produces movement with identical baseline characteristics regardless of how many movements precede it.

-Fitts’ Law compliance is prescribed, not emergent.
-Movement time is computed directly from the Fitts’ equation with an 8% lognormal CV, then the trajectory is shaped to fit that duration.
-A more principled approach would have movement time arise from the SDN dynamics themselves.
-The SDN is already in the model, but it does not feed back into movement planning.
-The constants fitts_a and fitts_b are hardcoded defaults that produce reasonable timing for general pointing tasks.
-For best results in a specific application context, calibrate these against the actual movement times expected in that environment.
+Fitts’ Law compliance is prescribed rather than emergent.
+Movement time is computed from the Fitts equation with an 8 percent lognormal CV, and the trajectory is shaped to fill that window.
+A more principled design would have timing arise from SDN dynamics directly.
+The SDN is present in the model but does not feed back into movement planning.
+The constants fitts_a and fitts_b ship as hardcoded defaults that produce reasonable timing for general pointing tasks; for best results in a specific application context, calibrate them against observed movement times in that environment.

-WindMouse fails under temporal feature extraction because gravity-and-wind dynamics produce the wrong velocity profile shape, the wrong sub-movement count, the wrong timing distribution, and no correlation between movement time and task geometry.
-SigmaDrift closes that gap by generating trajectories from the same motor control primitives, sigma-lognormal pulses, SDN, OU drift, speed-modulated tremor, that modern behavioral classifiers decompose input into, and the source is on GitHub.
+WindMouse fails under temporal feature extraction because gravity-and-wind dynamics produce the wrong velocity shape, the wrong sub-movement count, the wrong timing distribution, and no relationship between movement duration and task geometry.
+SigmaDrift closes that gap by constructing trajectories from the same motor control primitives, sigma-lognormal pulses, SDN, OU drift, and speed-modulated tremor, that modern behavioral classifiers decompose input into.
+The source is on GitHub.